Manishkip/Manishkip/README.md

-Hi I am Manish Kumar Sahu currently a 3rd year Computer Science undergrad from Lingayas Vidyapeeth, Faridabad, haryana.
+Hi I am Manish Kumar Sahu currently a 4th year Computer Science undergrad from Lingayas Vidyapeeth, Faridabad, Haryana.
 I am interested in competitive proramming and working on projects.
 I have earned a 4 star on hackerrank in problem solving.
 I am currently focusing n enhancing my problem solving skills and learning Data Structures and Algorithms for improving my approches to logic building and solving.
 I am looking for internships and training programs and also for collab projects.